jr419/BRIDGE/docs/rewiring.md

 Notes:
 - No temperature or partial add/remove probabilities.
-- Standard models only; selective models and homophily masks removed.
+- Standard models only; homophily masks removed.